dagflow-team/dayabay-analysis/fits/README.md

   - `chi2cnp`: combined Neyman-Pearson's definition of chi-squared function;
   - `chi2p_unbiased`: Pearson's definition of chi-squared function with addition logarithm of #FIXME;
   - `chi2poisson`: chi-squared function based on Poisson distribution;
   - `full.covmat.chi2p_iterative`: Pearson's chi-squared function with covariance matrix.
-Statistical errors are frozen.
+Statistical errors are fixed.
 Could be used in iterative fit procedure;
   - `full.covmat.chi2cnp`: combined Neyman-Pearson's chi-squared as sum of Neyman's chi-squared with covariance matrix and Pearson's chi-squared with covariance matrix;
   - `full.covmat.chi2cnp_alt`: combined Neyman-Pearson's chi-squared from [the paper](https://arxiv.org/pdf/1903.07185) (formula 18);
 - `--n-iterations`: number of repeats of fit procedure.
 Useful for **iterative** statistics;